Previous: Getting Started. Next: Working with Models. Also, see SimBA

 xds_setup().

 It’s designed to help a user get started with a properly formulated interface that can handle spatial dynamics, structured aquatic habitats, and a stratified human population.Advanced Setup handles advanced features, including exogenous forcing, vector control, and other modes of malaria control, human demography and aging, and host population stratification.
-Advanced setup is described in SimBA
+Advanced setup is described in SimBA :: Advanced Setup.

-In the following, we introduce Basic Setup
+Here, we cover Basic Setup

 Modularity and Etensibility